Ignia/Style-Guide/REST APIs/README.md

 | Update        | Entity        | `PATCH`       | Update individual properties of an entity
 | Delete        | Entity        | `DELETE`      | Delete an instance of an entity

-> *Note:* Ideally, each entity and collection should support the above actions, although not all users will be authorized to execute these actions.
+> *Note:* Ideally, each entity and collection should support the above actions, although not all users will be authorized to execute them.

 ## URL Conventions